ericdanan/counsel-projectile/README.md

 The available actions for the various counsel-projectile commands are now customized differently:
 - The custom variable corresponding to `<command>` is now named `<command-action>` instead of `<command-actions>`.
 - This variable now stores all the available actions, including the default action, not only the extra actions.
-- It also stores the index of the default action (it is a list whose first element is this index and whose remaining elements are the availabe actions).
+- It also stores the index of the default action (it is a list whose first element is this index and whose remaining elements are the available actions).
 - This variable is now used as the value of the `:action` parameter for the command's `ivy-read` call.
 Hence if you set it outside the Customize interface, you no longer need to call `ivy-set-actions` afterwards.
 If you set extra actions through `ivy-set-actions`, they will not replace the variable's actions but will be added to them.

 Also, in the default action lists, the keys set for some actions have changed, mainly for the `counsel-projectile-switch-project` command.
 Indeed, as new actions were added to this command, the corresponding list of keys was becoming somewhat inconsistent.
 The new keys replicate the default projectile key bindings (for instance, the action to save all project buffers is now called with the key <kbd>S</kbd>, mimicking the default key binding <kbd>C-c p S</kbd> for the command `projectile-save-project-buffers`).
 When an action calls a command that has no default projectile key binding, its key is chosen among those that are not bound by projectile by default.